Bessouat40/docker-postgres-sqlalchemy/README.md

 # Connection between Postgres database and python (SQLAlchemy)

+This project is an exemple of how you can deploy with Docker a PostGreSQL database and access it with python.

 ## Technologies

 * `Docker` in order to dockerize our code.
 This make easier the deployment of our services